 A standardized, pre-piloted schedule was used to extract relevant clinical and laboratory data for this study.
-The extracted information is listed as follow: age; gender; body weight; history of type 1 diabetes mellitus (T1DM) and type 2 diabetes mellitus (T2DM); arterial hypertension; coronary heart disease; cancer; peripheral arterial disease (PAD), defined as all arterial diseases other than coronary arteries and the aorta, including the carotid and vertebral, the upper and lower extremities, mesenteric and renal arteries (26); cigarette smoking, ongoing pregnancy.
-Laboratory parameters at the admission evaluated for this analysis were: total blood count, estimated glomerular filtration rate (eGFR), D-dimer; C-reactive protein (CRP), procalcitonin (PCT), interleukin 6 (IL6), creatine kinase (CPK).
-Treatments at home, drugs administered during hospitalization (LWMH, antiplatelets agents, steroids), and death were recorded.
+The extracted information is listed as follows: age, gender, body weight, history of type 1 and type 2 diabetes mellitus, arterial hypertension, coronary heart disease, cancer, peripheral arterial disease (PAD), defined as all arterial diseases other than coronary arteries and the aorta, including the carotid and vertebral, the upper and lower extremities, mesenteric and renal arteries, cigarette smoking, ongoing pregnancy.
+Laboratory parameters at the admission evaluated for this analysis were: total blood count, estimated glomerular filtration rate, D-dimer, C-reactive protein, procalcitonin (PCT), interleukin (IL)-6, creatine kinase (CPK).
+Treatments at home, drugs administered during hospitalization (LMWH, antiplatelets agents, steroids), and death were recorded.
 Patients with incomplete data collection were excluded from the analysis.
 All data are available for consultation if requested.